 It might be your final day but the trip isn't over yet.
 A visit to the effortlessly fashionable Italian capital wouldn't be complete without a spot of shopping; so whether you treat yourself to a new Prada handbag, a classic Italian scarf, or just a great bottle of wine, make sure you do go home with some goodies.

-Depending on what time your flight is, there might be time for one last lunch and a gelato (can we tell we're rather parial to Italian ice cream?) in the sun, before a private transfer to the airport for the two and a half to three hour flight.
+Depending on what time your flight is, there might be time for one last lunch and a gelato (can we tell we're rather partial to Italian ice cream?) in the sun, before a private transfer to the airport for your onwards flight.

 If you would like to book the exact itinerary mentioned above, during mid-season and staying in our preferred room category at our preferred hotels.
 Ask us if you would also like us to arrange your international flights.

 If you would like to pare back the above itinerary by travelling at non-peak times, staying in a standard room and removing some or all of the guided activities.

 If you are looking for something extra special and would like to stay in top room categories at some of the most luxurious hotels we work with, and add more activities and guiding.

 We rarely boast about our service but we believe it's what sets us apart and makes us truly original, so please forgive this moment of unabashed self-promotion.